JonHertzig/practice-leadership-handbook/making-mistakes.rst

 * contain explanations: *I was in a hurry and thought...*
 * describe intentions: *I meant to...*
-* contain justifications: *I thought it was OK because...*
+* contain justifications: *I thought it was OK because...*.

 Qualifying an apology or transferring responsibility are never attractive things to do.
 This makes it an offensive anti-apology:

 * qualifications: *I am sorry if...*
-* transferring responsibility to someone else: *I am sorry that you feel...*
+* transferring responsibility to someone else: *I am sorry that you feel...*.

 Getting over it
 ===============